 - Local File

 - Database.
-Fault tolerant engines can recover from a checkpoint only when database is used.
+Fault-tolerant engines can recover from a checkpoint only when the database is used.

-Process Variables can only be access for a particular process where it gets defined.
+Process Variables can only be accessed for a particular process where it gets defined.

-Global variable can be accessible by across the project.
-Global variable can be edit at runtime too in Tibco administrator.
+A global variable can be accessible across the project.
+A global variable can be edit at runtime too in Tibco administrator.

-In tibco every transaction is a business related message.
-We have JNDI, XA transactions available in tibco.
-(Tibco Spotfire Interview Questions)
+Answer: In Tibco, every transaction is a business-related message.
+We have JNDI, XA transactions available in Tibco.

 47. Explain some errors in while deployment the .ear?

-tibrv failed exception, tibhawk failed exception.
-No such memory found exception.
+Answer: timbre failed exception, tibhawk failed exception.
+No such memory found an exception.
 Connection issues.
 Port availability exceptions.

-A critical section group controls the shared variables modification by other processes while the job is running at critical section group.
-We select lock object along with critical section group.
+Answer: A critical section group controls the shared variables modification by other processes while the job is running at critical section group.
+We select the lock object along with critical section group.

 49. What is the difference between SOAP Event Source and Service Activity?